bbenchoff/Babelscope/README.md

 # Babelscope: Computational Archaeology with CUDA

 This repository contains *Babelscope*, a system where we use GPUs to fill a virtual machine with random code, then execute it.
 Sometimes, the programs actually run.
-This is great, because this tool can emulate 200,000 independent instances of this VM at a time.
+This is great, because this tool can emulate 200,000 independent instances of this VM at a time, find interesting stuff, then save these random program files for later inspection.

 **A much better description of this project [is on my website](https://bbenchoff.github.io/pages/Babelscope.html).** If sharing on social media, I encourage you to post _that_.

+## Introduction

+Following my [Finite Atari Project](https://bbenchoff.github.io/pages/FiniteAtari.html), I wondered if the technique could be improved to generate random ROMs for the Atari 2600 and find interesting things.
+I wanted more games that responded to input and the generation of novel algorithms.
+The only way to do this is to both generate programs on the GPU and emulate them in parallel.
+It's the halting problem; you don't know what a program is going to do until you run it.

+This project eschews the Atari 2600 for the CHIP-8.
+It's a vastly simpler computer with a flatter memory model.
+Also you don't have to generate thousands of NTSC waveforms in a GPU.

+For this project, I'm generating _billions_ of programs for the CHIP-8, and running them all in parallel.
+Instrumentation in the emulator allows me to select interesting ones on the fly (output to the display, responds to user input).
+Because the emulator is instrumented, I can also inspect memory while the emulator is running.
+With this, I'm able to find novel algorithms, like simple sorting algorithms.

+This repo, or rather this README, is broken up into several sections, each detailing an experiment I conducted in massively parallel emulation of a virtual machine loaded with random data.
+Why?
+I'd suggest you [read the blog post that accompanies this project](https://bbenchoff.github.io/pages/Babelscope.html).

+# Experiment 1: Discovering A Sorting Algorithm

 ## Sorting Algorithm Discovery